Balaji Srinivasan: Biography

-In 2013, Srinivasan co-founded 21e6, which later became 21 Inc, a Bitcoin mining startup raising over $120 million from investors.
-The company failed as a bitcoin mining business and pivoted to become Earn.com, which allowed senders to pay users in cryptocurrency to reply to emails.
-Earn.com was acquired by digital currency exchange company Coinbase in April 2018.
+In 2013, Srinivasan co-founded 21e6, which later became 21 Inc, a Bitcoin mining startup raising over $116 million from investors.
+The company later became Earn.com, which allowed senders to pay users in cryptocurrency to reply to emails.
+In April 2018, Earn.com was acquired by Coinbase for $120 million.

 After Coinbase purchased Earn.com, it became Coinbase Earn and Srinivasan became Coinbase's first CTO.
+While at Coinbase, Srinivasan oversaw the addition of new tokens, including Zcash and stablecoins.
 He left the company in 2019.
-Coinbase shut down Coinbase Earn in December 2019.
+Coinbase's 2021 SEC filings reported that Coinbase Earn's revenue was $7.7 million in 2020 and $63.1 million in 2021.